Planetary Summit cover

 A historic landmark in the understanding of and engagement with the topic of the Planetary

-In November 2024, the Berggruen Institute will host a two-day public event at our newly opened European headquarters in Venice’s Palazzo Diedo, focused on the theme of The Planetary.
-Sign-up to learn more about the event and be notified when registration opens to join the Berggruen Institute for two days of dynamic dialogues, lightning talks, ontological and epistemological debates, and speculative scenario planning related to:
+In November 2024, the Berggruen Institute hosted a two-day public event at our newly opened European headquarters in Venice’s Palazzo Diedo, focused on the theme of The Planetary.
+Attendees signed up to learn more about the event and were notified when registration opened to join the Berggruen Institute for two days of dynamic dialogues, lightning talks, ontological and epistemological debates, and speculative scenario planning related to:

 • Establishing the Category of the Planetary